paazmaya/grunt-yaml-validator/README.md

   yaml_validator: {
     options: {
       separator: ': ',
-      punctuation: ' !!!',
+      punctuation: ' !!!'
     },
-    files: {
-      'dest/default_options': ['src/testing', 'src/123'],
+    src: ['src/testing', 'src/123']
-    },
-  },
+  }
 });
 ```

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint with [ESLint](http://eslint.org) and test your code using [Grunt](http://gruntjs.com/).

 ## Release History